Research begins anew for 1945 Veterans Air crews and 2017 families.

 Then on to Florida (way down near Palm Beach) for three family visits:

-Ellen and Scott Stettner, the daughter and youngest son of Jack Stettner, Veterans Air co-founder, investor, pilot, and ops-manager.
+Ellen and Al Stettner, the daughter and eldest son of Jack Stettner, Veterans Air co-founder, investor, pilot, and ops-manager.
 During this visit, I’ll be saying my formal good-bye to Jack.
 He passed away last November 28th.
 I had the joy of meeting him, hugging him, laughing with him, and reminiscing with him only three months before he died.

 Now, I will pay my deep respects at the lovely gravestone that Ellen, Scott and eldest son, Al, recently placed in memorial…Forever proud of you.
 I will be forever proud to know the entire Stettner family.

 Part of my excitement was Craig and Bob’s personal memories of their Dad telling them of his exploits in providing war relief to Europe, particularly the challenges (and aromas!) of flying calves to Greece.
-(Sorry I have no photos of the Broughton “boys.”)
+(Sorry I had no photos of the Broughton “boys” when this Post was written.
+But that changed!
+Here’s Craig Broughton and Bob Broughton plus a story of their Mother Anna.)

 Then, on to South Carolina.